 - Add a dried lavender sachet (you can make a lavender sachet from an old scrap of fabric).
 Lavender is a natural insect repellent.
 Plus it will make your antique textiles smell great!
 Besides, that's how they stored fabrics in the old days!

-- If you must wash, check for color fasedness by moistening a white cloth and rubbing over each section.
-If color transfers onto the white cloth, do not launder
+- If you must wash, check for color fading by moistening a white cloth and rubbing over each section.
+If color transfers onto the white cloth, do not launder.

 - Hand wash in cold water, in a bathtub with 1/2 cup of white vinegar and Woolite or Dreft.
 Move around gently.
-Drain, rinse, repeat until water is clear
+Drain, rinse, repeat until the water is clear.

 - Place wet quilt on a large, white sheet outside.
 Turn frequently to dry evenly.